2011–2013 Russian protests: 13 January 2013: March Against Scoundrels

 On 13 January 2013 a protest called the "March Against Scoundrels" was held in Moscow protesting passage of the Anti-Magnitsky law, a bill banning adoption of Russian children by people in the United States.
 A permit was sought and issued.
 According to the police there were about 10,000 participants.

 According to oppositioners counting there were from 30 to 50 thousand people.
 According to bloggers' counting – 24,474 participants.

 6 May 2013

 On 6 May 2013 a mass rally took place in Moscow.
-Among featured speakers were Boris Nemtsov and Aleksei Navalny.
+Among featured speakers were Boris Nemtsov and Alexei Navalny.
 Opposition leaders put the number of attendants at up to 50,000, though police stated 7,000 took part.

 18 July 2013

-On 18 July 2013 Aleksei Navalny was sentenced to five years in prison for alleged embezzlement.
+On 18 July 2013 Alexei Navalny was sentenced to five years in prison for alleged embezzlement.
 After the verdict was read, thousands gathered in Moscow's Manezhnaya Square to protest it.